AEADataEditor/aea-demographics/README.md

 # Demographics of AEA membership

-Data were extracted from internal systems in Q1 2023.
+Data were extracted from internal systems on 2023-05-11.
 Members complete the “Directory of Members” form in order to be included in the directory, which used to be like a telephone book in the old days.
 They can choose to receive surveys sent out by the AEA.

 ## Universe